w-bonelli/w-bonelli.github.io/_posts/2020-9-26-functions-of-loss.md

 title: functions of loss
 ---

-Technologists from Minsky to Musk have considered questions of incentive misalignment in artificial agents, often with some urgency: Bostrom's [paperclip maximizer](https://nickbostrom.com/ethics/ai.html) may be the best known disaster scenario.
-Still, super-intelligence is typically termed hypothetical.
-Somehow most agree that, though we may realize these risks very soon, we presently have not.
+Technologists from Minsky to Musk have considered questions of incentive misalignment in artificial agents, often with some urgency: Bostrom's [paperclip maximizer](https://nickbostrom.com/ethics/ai.html) is one of the better known framings of the problem.
+Still, super-intelligence is termed hypothetical.
+Somehow most agree that, though we may realize these risks "soon" (how soon varies, depending who is asked), we have not yet breached the proverbial seal.

-One function of loss, in human and non-human intelligences alike, is to recalibrate models to the constraints imposed by reality.
-A dog needs but one collision with a screen door to internalize the unreliability of its vision.
-Human beings (usually) avoid this particular fate, but we remain susceptible to different sorts of blindness: to constraint classes spanning much smaller or larger spatio-temporal scales than we, for instance; or to those which, as Lippman put it a century ago,
+One function of loss, among humans and non-humans alike, is to recalibrate models to the constraints imposed by reality.
+A dog needs one collision with a screen door to internalize the unreliability of its vision.
+Human beings tend to avoid this fate, but it remains difficult for us to deciper different classes of objects: for instance, as Lippman put it a century ago, those which

 > impugn the security of that to which we've given our allegiance.[^1]

-We need not wait for some proto-AGI with an insufficiently nuanced objective function to witness the influence of intelligent forces larger than ourselves on our lives.
-What is a state, a corporation, a political party, an academic institution, a newsroom, or one's local chapter of the Rotary Club if not a suprahuman agent?
-That these entities string humans together in causal chains rather than cells or transistors is immaterial.
+We need not wait for generally intelligent software shackled to a badly nuanced objective function to witness intelligences larger than ourselves.
+What is Google, the Executive Office of the President of the United States, or the World Health Organization if not a suprahuman agent?
+That these things string humans together in causal chains rather than cells or transistors is immaterial.

-If super-intelligence exceeds every human capacity, these are not that.
+What do they maximize?
+It might as well be paperclips.
+It seems we live in a surveillance state incapable of controlling a pandemic, and the planet grows less hospitable by the year.
 Gould and Lewontin warn:

 > Human cultural practices can be orthogenetic and drive toward extinction in ways that Darwinian processes, based on genetic selection, cannot.[^2]